 We believe what we see.
 The more recognizable a situation the more unlikely we are to notice what’s different.
 Complex problems persist when we let our beliefs stop us from seeing what’s in plain sight.
 Our vision convinces us, confirms what we already know and unconsciously we reject opposing evidence when present.
 Bias, the byproduct of the brain’s efficiency, “fills-in” the blanks with expected associations.
 Conscious processing only uses 1% of our brain, which means we rarely process all available information.
 Our automatic responses and reflexes draw upon prior experience.
 Any contradictions to perception work in much the same way that cultural norms make us turn a blind eye to behaviors and stifle our objections.
 NET NET?
 We hold back our potential for greater performance.

-A great story?
-An occasion or challenge that when faced and overcome inspires some of the greatest stories ever told, whether real or imagined.
-FrameStretching© flips this idea around and into the source of advantage.
-The process taps into our memory of a common culture story to activate the natural story process in the brain.
-This device enables us to recreate a richer sensory experience and rapidly gets diverse perspectives communicating.
+The power of A great story isn’t just in the telling.
+The real or imagined experiences of individuals who face and then overcome their particular challenge speaks to all of us.
+FrameStretching© flips the inspiration and story around and encourages people to relive it.
+The process taps into our memory of a story common across cultures and activate the natural story process in the brain.
+This process touches memory, perceptions, emotions and executive thinking to create an alternative, “playful” reality.
+Inviting participants to recreate the story, creates a richer sensory experience and rapidly gets diverse perspectives communicating.
 Great storytelling is not merely a boastful exercise, but one proven to re-awaken attention to detail and ignite our sense of the possible.
 An established story offers an alternative to our personal experiences and adds color to our truths.
 The process delays the automatic, preset path that fills in the blanks, causing us to stretch in the process.
 The lens through which we now look at the problem widens to include more of the information available.

 FrameStretching©, a group exercise, frees participants to stretch their prior experience to cross cultural gaps, negotiate common meaning and settle on useful metaphors while reconstructing a well-known fable, its characters, challenges and actions.
 Equipped with clear contextual associations and shared language, participants openly apply their collective lens to search and explore their own problem sets.
 The new, shared frame turns participants into discovery mode , willing to learn and listen and thus broaden individual participants’ perspectives.
 With open perceptions, suddenly their capability to process more completely elements the unconscious lens of culture and experience often filter out.